Ayam Kecap Manis – the Indonesian sweet soy sauce chicken

 However, I do understand that you may find it hard to get it from your local shops that sell Asian food ingredients.
 In that case, you can try to get it online.

 And if for some reasons you can’t get online either, you can substitute the sweet soy sauce using the following mixtures:

-- Mix 1/4 cup of dark soy sauce with 3-4 tbsp dark brown sugar (dark muscovado sugar will be better).
+- Mix 1/4 cup of dark soy sauce with 3-4 tbsp dark brown sugar (palm sugar or dark muscovado sugar will be better).
 Mix it until all sugar dissolves.
 If you want to make it sticky like the real Kecap Manis (sweet soy sauce), you can heat the mixture a little bit until the sugar is slightly caramelized.

 - Add 2 tbsp of honey into ¼ cup of dark soy sauce.
 Stir well until you get a nice thick sauce.

 - Put 2 tbsp of molasses in ¼ cup of dark soy sauce.
 You will get a very dark sticky soy sauce.